zepinglee/citeproc-js/ref/citeproc-doc/citeproc-doc.rst

 displays exactly the same console trace through a *totally different set of underlying libraries*.
 Playstation\ |reg|\ 3, you say?
 Ha!
 Wii\ |trade|?
 Tame stuff!
 Xbox 360 :superscript:`©2004 Microsoft Corporation and/or its suppliers`?
-Give me a break!
-You can set aside those mere toys now, my friends, because *this* is *real adventure*, the kind of challenge that comes but once in a product cycle, demanding strong coffee, and sturdy fingers.
+Hardly.
+You can set these mere toys aside, ladies and gentlemen.  *This* is *the real adventure*.
+A challenge that comes but once in a product cycle.
+A task that demands sturdy fingers, strong coffee and ...

 .. |reg| unicode:: U+00AE
 .. |trade| unicode:: U+02122